Wai30Yan/personal-blog/content/blogs/tcp-websocket/index.md

 Websockets are very useful to have when you want real time communication like messaging app or an online game server.
 There are different types of websockets, TCP, UDP and UNIX.
 In this tutorial, we will go through a basic TCP websockets, both Client and Server.
 {{< /lead >}}

-## Currently, it's only code.
-Explaination will be added soon.
-### TCP server
+## Building TCP server

 First, let's start with building a TCP websocket server.
 Create a file name `server.go`.
 Then, add the following code.
+You can find the Github repository [here](https://github.com/Wai30Yan/go-projects-for-personal-blogs/tree/main/tcp-socket).

 ```go
 package main